Important changes, corrections or clarifications are in red.

 - 6” rear spoiler OK.
 Must be mounted to the rearward most part of the deck lid.
-Hood scoops allowed.
-No front opening.
+Hood scoops allowed with no front opening.

-- Transmission: Stock OEM transmission only, 3 or 4 speed with clutch and flywheel between engine and transmission.
+- Stock OEM transmission, 3 or 4 speed with clutch and flywheel between engine and transmission.
 Must have forward and reverse gears and be able to start and move forward and reverse on its own.
-No direct drives.
+Bert/Brinns are OK.
 Mini-clutches allowed.
 If running automatic, running hub OK.

 - Aftermarket blocks and factory performance blocks are allowed.

 - Set back is center of #1 spark plug hole, even with ball jointmaximum.
 For 1982-to- 1992 Camaros, Firebirds, Trans-Ams (strut cars), engine set-back must be no more than 14” from center of steering gear box slack adjustment bolt to center of first header bolt on driver’s side.
 No modification to header or head.
 No engine offset.
 Engine height is 12” minimum from center of crank to ground. + or - 1”.